JoranBergfeld/sample-ai-powered-store/README.md

 3. Open a browser and navigate to `https://localhost:7202` or `http://localhost:5014`

+### Using the Visual Search Feature

+Once the application is running:

+1. Navigate to the "Visual Search" page from the main navigation menu
+2. Click "Upload Image" to select a photo from your device (supported formats: JPG, JPEG, PNG)
+3. After selecting an image, click "Find Matching Products"
+4. The AI will analyze the image and show:
+   - A description of what's in the image
+   - Objects and items detected
+   - Characteristics like colors, styles, etc.
+   - Suggested product categories
+   - Matching products from the catalog

+> **Note**: Image processing may take a few seconds depending on the complexity of the image and your connection to Azure Vision.

 ### Project Structure

 - **app/**: Contains the main application code